Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

     * Submisson: `marie@login$ sbatch batch_script.sh`
     * Run with fewer MPI tasks: `marie@login$ sbatch --ntasks=14 batch_script.sh`

+## Using Simultaneous Multithreading (SMT)

+Most modern architectures offer simultaneous multithreading (SMT), where physical cores of a CPU are splittet into virtual cores (aka. threads).
+This technique allows to run two instruction streams per physical core in parallel.

+At ZIH systems, SMT is available at the partitions `rome` and `alpha`.
+It is deactivated by default, because the environment variable `SLURM_HINT` is set to `nomultithread`.
+If you wish to make use of the SMT cores, you need to explicitly activate it.
+In principle, there are two different ways:

+1. Change the value of the environment variable via `export SLURM_HINT=multithread` in your current shell and submit your jobfile, or invoke your `srun` or `salloc` command line.

+1. Clear the evironment variable via `unset SLURM_HINT` and provide the option `--hint=multithread` to `sbatch`, `srun` or `salloc` command line.

+??? warning

+     If you like to activate SMT via the directive
+     ```
+     #SBATCH --hint=multithread
+     ```
+     within your job file, you also have to clear the environment variable `SLURM_HINT` before submitting the job file.
+Otherwise, the environment varibale `SLURM_HINT` takes precedence.

 ## Heterogeneous Jobs

 A heterogeneous job consists of several job components, all of which can have individual job